Skip to main content

 • Support logs exported from the browser.
 In the Settings menu, click the Export Logs button to download a zip with the browser logs and the current state of the application.

-You can also get help by asking questions in our GitHub Discussions forum or Slack Community.
+You can also get help by asking questions in our Slack Community.